-For frequent tourists, having a home away from home means they have a space of their own when traveling.
-With a vacation home, you can receive tax benefits for mortgage interest and property taxes if the home is used as a secondary residence.
-Recent figures from the National Association of Realtors show an upward trend in the number of second homes purchased for investment purposes, with rental properties outnumbering holiday homes by a large margin.
+You should also talk to your mortgage lender about using your vacation home as a short-term rental property.
+For frequent travelers, having a home away from home means they have their own space when traveling.
+With a vacation home, you can also receive tax benefits for mortgage interest and property taxes if the home is used as a secondary residence.
+Recent figures from NAR show an upward trend in the number of second homes purchased for investment purposes, with rental properties outnumbering holiday homes by a large margin.

 When looking for places for a vacation home, set a realistic maximum of how much you are willing to offer in a home.
-There's a lot more to consider when buying a vacation home than just the fact that you like the area.
+There's more to consider than just the fact that you like the area.
 For example, if your vacation home will be in a popular area for retirees, you may need to make your property more accessible.
 If you are considering owning a vacation home with another person or group of people, make sure to plan ahead for any issues that may arise over the years.